-DAA3515 Visual Effects Analysis and Process (5 credits)
+DAA3515 Visual Effects Analysis and Process (5 credits) Prerequisite(s): DAA3551

 This module explores the history of visual effects in film and how the craft has developed in terms of technology and processes.
 Students also examine the fundamental production pipeline for the planning and execution of visual effects.